m-lab/reboot-service/README.md

 for example: `./reboot-service --reboot.key=/path/to/private.key` .

 ### Running with Docker
+- Build the docker image
-The Docker image can be generated with `docker -t reboot-api .`
+    - `docker -t reboot-api .`

+- Run it
-After generating the image, you can run it with `docker run reboot-api`
+    - `docker run reboot-api`